Bengt Robertson: Surfactant research

 In 1959, Mary Avery and Jere Mede conducted a trial at the department of physiology at Harvard University in Boston, that showed that respiratory distress syndrome (RDS) was due to surfactant deficiency.
 Two trials followed that used synthetic Dipalmitoylphosphatidylcholine surfactant.
 The surfactant treatment was delivered as a mist via a nebulizer but the trials showed mixed results.
 Robillard stated it seemed worthy of further investigation.
-The second study by Jacqueline Chu and her colleagues John Clements, Marshall Klaus and Bill Tooley in Singapore, implied that the underlying cause of RDS was low blood flow instead instead of a deficiency of surfactant.
+The second study by Jacqueline Chu and her colleagues John Clements, Marshall Klaus and Bill Tooley in Singapore, implied that the underlying cause of RDS was low blood flow instead of a deficiency of surfactant.

 In the late 1960s, Bengt started to collaborate with English-Swedish obstetrician Goran Enhörning (1924-2013) at the Karolinska Institute.
 Enhörning had been researching RDS in the 1960s and had developed a number of clinical surfactants and therapies to treat RDS.
 Together, Bengt and Enhörning conducted two trials to discover the reasons for the failure of nebulised synthetic surfactant.
 They described that when natural surfactant was installed directly into the trachea of premature rabbits, normal lung expansion was achieved, and the animals survived.
-The discovery that the treatment effect was dependent on the surfactant preparation containing natural surfactant proteins and that the surfactant was administered as a bolus dose directly into the trachea, i.e. to be effective the treatment needed to be nebulised directly into the lungs of preterm infants, which resulted in the enhanced expansion of the lungs by air.
-During the same period they were joined by Gertie Grossmann, a pediatric surgeon based at the institute.
+The discovery that the treatment effect was dependent on the surfactant preparation containing natural surfactant proteins and that the surfactant was administered as a bolus dose directly into the trachea; i.e., to be effective the treatment needed to be nebulised directly into the lungs of preterm infants, which resulted in the enhanced expansion of the lungs by air.
+During the same period, they were joined by Gertie Grossmann, a pediatric surgeon based at the institute.
 The group worked together during the early 1970s until Enhörning left for an appointment at the University of Toronto in 1971.
 Bengt and Grossmann continuing their collaboration into the 1980s.
 The group used a primate model to test the effects of surfactant on the lung function and morphology that had been developed in Toronto.
 In the first trial in 1978, a surfactant obtained from the lungs of rabbits was tested on a group of 12 rhesus monkeys with 6 monkeys in the control group.
 The trial proved that a natural surfactant "held promise" as a treatment for RDS.